 Hypomania (milder, no psychosis)

-- Similar symptoms with less impairment; work/social function may remain intact
+- Similar bipolar depression symptoms with less impairment; work/social function may remain intact

 - Often followed by a depressive episode